-Thessaloniki City Break: How To Enjoy Three Days of Bliss
+Thessaloniki City Break: How To Enjoy 3 Days of Bliss

 Few places in Greece are better for a city break than the cosmopolitan gem that is Greece’s second largest city.
-And we’ve designed the perfect itinerary.
+And we’ve designed the perfect itinerary for 3 days.

 9 am – Heavenly Homemade Breakfast